algosup/2023-2024-project-5-flutter-team-1/documents/technical_specifications/technicalspecifications.md

 ![flutter-doctor-windows](https://github.com/algosup/2023-2024-project-5-flutter-team-1/assets/145991192/ce6777ed-ccfd-4c6f-b049-d3bbae302309)

-Mac:
+macOS:

 ![flutter-doctor-mac](https://github.com/algosup/2023-2024-project-5-flutter-team-1/assets/145991192/97a09c69-2e59-4dce-a039-02040d0b272c)

-If not, it should also display where the issues come from:
+If not, it will also display where the issues come from and how you can overcome them.

-##### Android-based phone
+##### Android-based Phone

 **The Android-based device needs to be setup correctly**